TupakAmaru13/Instawork-HW/README.md

 Orbitz's interface seems to have changed since the assignment was created.
 Most of the second half of the steps look and work differently now.
 I chose to implement the test in accordance to the actual interface, following the spirit of the requirements rather than the letter.

+There's some flakiness around selecting the flight dates, which probably needs further investigation.

 ### Set up
 The test is implemented in Python, using `behave` and `selenium`.
 Before running the test, a `python` executable